Traumatic Hip Dislocation

 By Cameron Delicato, PTA

 A traumatic hip dislocation occurs most frequently during an auto collision, high-impact fall, workplace, or sports activities.
-If someone suffers any forceful impact that corresponds with serious hip pain, could be groin, leg, or even knee pain, then they should get examined by an orthopedic specialist to determine whether there is traumatic hip dislocation.
+If someone suffers any forceful impact that corresponds with serious hip pain, which could be groin, leg, or even knee pain, they should visit an orthopedic specialist to determine whether there is traumatic hip dislocation.

-- Simple: The hip joint ball is pushed out of the socket without any associated fractures.
+- Simple: The hip joint ball is out of the socket without any fractures.

 - Complex: The ball of the hip is pushed out of the socket.
-This is also associated with a fracture of the acetabulum or proximal femur.
+This can happen with a fracture of the acetabulum or proximal femur.

 Anatomy of the Hip

 The hip joint is includes the ball (femoral head) and the socket (acetabulum).
 The ball rotates in the socket, allowing the leg to move in all directions.
 During most traumatic hip dislocations, the femoral head is forced out of the acetabulum toward the rear, called a posterior dislocation.
-However, less often, the joint’s ball is pushed forward from the pelvis, called an anterior dislocation.
+However, less often, the joint’s ball pushes forward from the pelvis, called an anterior dislocation.

 The most serious incident regarding a traumatic hip dislocation is creating trauma to adjacent blood vessels, nerves, muscles, ligaments, and other tissue damage.
 This is a medical emergency and needs to be treated immediately, ideally within 5-7 hours.
 This is due to an injury that could stop blood from reaching the top of the femoral head, depriving the bone of its oxygen supply.
-Unless the hip is replaced into its socket promptly and normal circulation is restored, the femur’s top can be permanently damaged, called avascular necrosis (bone death).
+Unless the hip is put back into its socket promptly and normal circulation is restored, the femur’s top can be permanently damaged, called avascular necrosis (bone death).
 Hip dislocation can also cause sciatic nerve damage, which can lead to limiting someone’s mobility.